 Option Description Create New Click Create New to define a new DMZ interface.
 You can define the port type as VLAN or AGGREGATE .
 When the port type is AGGREGATE , you must save the DMZ configuration, and then open it for editing to add interface members.
-See also Creating new DMZ settings on page 72.
 Interface Displays the interface name.

-Option Description Vlan Displays whether VLAN is used.
+Vlan Displays whether VLAN is used.
 Interface Members Displays the interface members for an aggregate interface.
 Enable Indicates whether the interface is enabled.
 Access Displays the types of access to allowed for the interface.
 Update Click the Update icon to edit the settings.